Disney Plus content coming to the UAE, Saudi Arabia and the rest of the Middle East

 Where will I be able to see Disney Plus shows in the Middle East?

-Yes.
 OSN has partnered with Disney to bring the Disney Plus catalog that will be launching on OSN's new revamped online streaming platform.
+Referred to as Disney+ Originals, these are shows that Disney has created and have aired on Disney Plus in parts of the world the service has officially launched.

 When will I be able to watch Disney Plus shows in the UAE, Saudi Arabia or the rest of the GCC?